dlemel8/tunneler/README.md

 Server extracts original data and get or create Client ID in an in-memory Clients Cache.
 Clients Cache maps Client ID into in-memory reader and writer.
 Original data is then forwarded using TCP to target service.

+In order to handle large server responses and empty TCP ACKs, read timeout is used in both client and server.
+If read timeout is expired, empty message will be sent.
+Both client and server use idle timeout to stop forwarding and cleanup local resources.

 ### TCP proxy
 Currently, only TCP listener and forwarder are supported, so nothing is special here.